 A mutual fund's prospectus can help you choose a fund.
 Armed with this data, you can make an informed investment choice.

-If you'd like to know more about tax-free mutual funds and related topics, you can follow the links on the next page.
+If you'd like to know more about tax-free mutual funds and related topics, you can follow the links below.